redlibrarian/redlibrarian.github.io/_posts/2019-10-13-commmunity-value-worth.markdown

 is not that they are so fundamentally similar: public librarians share the same professional and political education, and their libraries serve the same role as apparatus of the state, so it is unsurprising that they should share views.
-But in that case, why has TPL not learned fromm the VPL experience?
+But in that case, why has TPL not learned from the VPL experience?
 VPL, after many years working to gain the support and trust of marginalized communities in Vancouver destroyed those relationships at one stroke.
 As a result Vancouver Pride banned VPL from